 Explained: The Pransh missile that has a striking range of 200 kilometres

 New Delhi, Feb 07: A new tactical ballistic missile is being readied by India.
-The missile being developed by the Defence Research and Development Organisation (DRDO has been named as Pransh.
+The missile being developed by the Defence Research and Development Organisation (DRDO) has been named as Pransh.

 The missile is capable of striking targets at a range of 200 kilometres.
 It may be recalled that the DRDO had developed the Prahaar missile which has a range of 150 kilometres.
 The Army wanted a missile with more range and hence the Pransh is being developed.

 The trials would begin in 2021.
 The DRDO would offer it for user trials in two years.
-Pransh which is a non-nuclear missile will be propelled by a single stage solid propellant engine.
+Pransh which is a non-nuclear missile will be propelled by a single-stage solid-propellant engine.

 Explainer: When a public health emergency declared by WHO